 Driving to Gatineau Park

-Taking transit to Gatineau Park
+Taking public transit to Gatineau Park

 OC Transpo and STO provide connections from Gatineau and Ottawa to the Relais plein air and entry points in the southern sector of Gatineau Park.
 On weekends only, Transcollines provides connections from Gatineau and La Pêche to the Visitor Centre and the northeastern sector of the Park.
 Use the online planners provided by these public transit services to create your itinerary.

 The free NCC shuttle provides access from downtown Ottawa and Gatineau to Gatineau Park parkways on Fall Rhapsody weekends, from September 26 to October 25, 2020.

 The 2020 Summer Trails Map ($5.65, tax not included) is on sale at these partner locations:

 - Bushtukah (230 Richmond Road, Ottawa)